Avantgarde95/infinite-loop-camera-old/README.md

 In some browsers (ex.
 Chrome), WebRTC requires HTTPS connection.
 So if you use the test server with your phone, camera feature won't work in some cases.
 Then, install [ngrok](https://ngrok.com/) and run `ngrok http 3000` in the other terminal.
 It will generate a HTTPS url (ex. `https://...ngrok.io`).
-Open `https://...ngrok.io/infinite-camera` with your phone.
+Open that URL with your phone.